whats-a-script/Botty-the-AI-Trader/PRD.md

 - **Mobile**:
   - Stack navigation tabs vertically on mobile
   - Reduce chart height on small screens
-  - Single column layout for asset cards
+  - Single column layout for asset cards with scrollable container
+  - 3-column grid on large screens to accommodate 30 tokens efficiently
   - Bottom sheet for trade forms on mobile
   - Simplified table view with key columns only